yivo/gulp-iife/README.md

 gulp = require('gulp')
 iife = require('gulp-iife')

 # Define dependencies for your module.
-Here we will define you dependencies: lodash and jquery.
+Here we will define two dependencies: lodash and jquery.
 dependencies = [
     // in AMD/CommonJS:          require('lodash')
     // in browser:               window._